-The Events of September 19, 2010

-{¶4} Appellant and his wife, Sue Petrone, have been separated since 2006.
+- {¶3} This case arose on September 19, 2010 when Appellant Robert Petrone shot Kevin Ciptak multiple times in the driveway of a tree farm in Jackson Township, Stark County, Ohio.
+The facts leading up to the shooting, as set forth in Appellant's two previous appeals to this Court, are as follows: - {¶4} Appellant and his wife, Sue Petrone, have been separated since 2006.
 Both attended high school with Kevin Ciptak.
 After the separation, Sue Petrone and Ciptak had an on-and-off dating relationship.
 Appellant and Sue Petrone have children together and although they live in separate households, they live on the same street in the same subdivision in Cuyahoga Falls, Ohio, about six houses away from each other.